//this is the mailchimp popup form //ShareThis code for sharing images

 Train Your Team on Effective Recognition

-It might feel strange at first, but if you want it to be a part of your culture, train your team on how to express appreciation at work.
-Suggest a framework to use.
+It might feel strange at first, but if you want appreciation to be part of your culture, train your team on how to express it at work and suggest a framework.

 For example, you can leverage CCL’s SBI framework for recognition: Start by describing the commendable behavior, and then tie that behavior to the positive impact it made.
 Bonus points for bringing it back to your company values.